IjzerenHein/famous-flex/docs/LayoutContext.md

 **Params**

-- node `String` | `Array.Elmement` - node-id or array-element
+- node `Object` | `String` - context-node or node-id

-**Returns**: `LayoutNode` - layout-node or undefined
+**Returns**: `Object` - context-node or undefined
 <a name="module_LayoutContext#set"></a>
 ###layoutContext.set(node, set)
-Set the size, origin, align, translation, scale, rotate & skew for a layout-node.
+Set the size, origin, align, translation, scale, rotate, skew & opacity for a context-node.
+This function should only be called only **once** for a node.

 **Overview of all supported properties:**